Kong/kongponents/docs/components/radio.md

 ## Events

-`KCheckbox` has a couple of natural event bindings that all emit the same data when a radio option is selected.
+`KRadio` has a couple of natural event bindings that all emit the same data when a radio option is selected.

 - `change` - Fired on change, returns the checked status of the checkbox.
 - `update:modelValue` - Fired on change, returns the checked status of the checkbox.